-In eastern Iowa, the highly eroded and dissected Pre-Illinoian upland and older terraces are mantled by Wisconsin loesses of variable thickness (Ruhe, 1969; Prior, 1976).
-These sediments are the youngest regionally extensive Quaternary deposits and were deposited between 30,000 and 12,000 years ago.
-Loess is thickest in the region near the Iowan Erosion Surface (IES) boundary and near local sources (Cedar River valley).
+In eastern Iowa, the highly eroded and dissected Illinoian and Pre-Illinoian upland and older terraces are mantled by Wisconsin loesses of variable thickness (Ruhe, 1969; Prior, 1976).
+These sediments are the youngest regionally extensive Quaternary materials and were deposited between 30,000 and 12,000 years ago.
 Two loess units were deposited across eastern Iowa, the older Pisgah Formation and the younger Peoria Loess.
 The Pisgah is thin and includes loess and related slope sediments that have been altered by colluvial hillslope processes, pedogenic and periglacial processes.
 The unit is characterized by the presence of a weakly developed soil recognized as the Farmdale Geosol.
 It is not uncommon to see the Farmdale developed throughout the Pisgah and incorporated into the underlying older Sangamon Geosol.
 Most likely the Pisgah loess was deposited on the eastern Iowa landscape from 30,000 to 24,000 years ago (Bettis, 1989).
 The Pisgah Formation is typically buried by Peoria Formation loess.
-The Peoria Formation loess accumulated on stable landsurfaces in eastern Iowa from 25,000 to 21,000 years ago and was followed by a period of intense cold during the Wisconsin full glacial episode from 21,000 to 16,500 years ago (Bettis, 1989).
+The Peoria Formation loess accumulated on stable landsurfaces in eastern Iowa from 25,000 to 21,000 years ago.
+The Peoria Formation consists of a silt and a sand facies.
+The sand facies is present in much of the Davenport West and East quads, especially to the northwest.
+These sands are locally extensive and may be either thick uniform deposits or interbedded with silts.

+A period of intense cold during the Wisconsin full glacial episode from 21,000 to 16,500 years ago (Bettis, 1989) resulted in the formation of the Iowan Erosion Surface (IES).
 Outside the IES, Peoria Loess continued to accumulate until 13,000 B.P.; and in some parts of the IES a thin increment of loess accumulated as the climate ameliorated approximately 14,000 to 12,000 years ago.
 This period of intense cold and ensuing upland erosion led to the development of the distinctive landform recognized as the IES (Prior, 1976).
 During this period surface soils were removed from the IES and the Pre-Illinoian till surface was significantly eroded; resulting in the development of a lag deposit referred to as a "stone line".
 The depositional history of the IES was under great debate for an extended period of time.
 Early researchers believed the IES was a separate glaciation occurring sometime between the Illinois and the Wisconsin episodes.
 Later work disproved this idea and determined that erosional processes controlled the landscape development (Ruhe et al., 1968).
 Hallberg et al. (1978) revisited the "Iowan Erosion Surface" to further research studies into the mechanisms behind the formation of the erosion surface and to reiterate Ruhe's classic work and to illustrate the need for continued research in the area.